-After finishing my daily walk in Central Park, NYC, I passed by a group of inner-city summer-camp kids sitting and eating their lunch.
+After finishing my daily walk in Central Park, NYC, I passed by a group of inner-city kids sitting and eating their lunch.

 They were all conveniently lined up in a row on the concrete ledge outside of the park, and as I walked by, I took a look at what each kid was chewing on.

 One little girl had a plastic storage container filled with dry cereal flakes.
 Another kid was dipping his hand into a baggie filled with Chex mix.
 There were quite a few kids noshing on sandwiches, and there was an abundance of potato chips, pretzels, corn chips, and Doritos.

 All of these lunches had ONE thing in common.

 None of them contained fresh fruit.

 How is it possible that I passed by 30-40 young kids and there was not one piece of fruit to be found?

 Not one juicy summer peach, plum, or nectarine.
 There were no sweet clusters of grapes, bags of ripe cherries, or chunky pieces of watermelon.